cardosot/micro-betting-system/README.md

 # Micro Betting System

-Spring Boot microservices to exemplify Jaeger integration
+Spring Boot microservices to exemplify Jaeger integration on a betting system

 # Architecture